MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/hadoop-file-system.md

 ## Connect to Hadoop Files (HDFS) from Power Query Desktop

-Power Query desktop includes Excel, Power BI, and Analysis Services as experiences.
+Power Query desktop includes Excel and Power BI as experiences.

 To make the connection to **Hadoop File (HDFS)**, follow these steps: